-Risk is repricing in real time, and balance sheets aren't ready.
+The buyer is compelled, and balance sheets aren't ready.

 Hydroclimatic risk — floods, droughts, storms, and sea-level rise — is repricing assets in real time.
 Insurers are withdrawing from flood- and storm-exposed markets.
 Sovereigns and municipalities are issuing debt conditioned on water and coastal risk.
 Operators are losing production to droughts that empty reservoirs, floods that close ports and rail, and storm surge that strands coastal capex — on timelines 20th-century hydrology said were decades away.